Are you planning a visit to Dracula’s Castle in Romania?

-Bran Castle or Dracula’s Castle (how foreigners call it) is a main tourist attraction in Romania.
+Bran Castle or Dracula’s Castle (how foreigners call it) is one of the main tourist attractions in Romania.
 I remember when I was in school, we had field trips here.

 Where is Dracula’s Castle (Bran Castle)?